tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 I rode with Mom on the way to the kid’s house.

-“Back in a moment, honey,” Mom, calmly climbed out of the car.
+“Back in a moment, honey,” Mom calmly climbed out of the car.

 She was gone for maybe a minute.

 I heard one singular gunshot before she was yanking open the car door, my brother in her arms.

 Mom wasn't scared or in a rush to get away.

-She  reprimanded Rowan for breaking her number one rule, and then cranked up the radio.
+She  reprimanded Rowan for breaking her number one rule and then cranked up the radio.
 After that incident, he trusted no-one.
 Not even the lunch ladies.

 Rowan shot me a glare, but I was already trembling, my teacher’s words sending my stomach twisting into knots.
 “Don't fall for it, idiot.”